-A panel from the Governors' Admissions Committee will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.
+A School Admissions panel will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.

-Rule 3: Sibling

-Children who have a sibling at the school at the time of application, unless the sibling is in the last year of the normal age-range of the school (ie Year 13).

-Rule 4: Children of staff

-Rule 5: Children living in the priority area for whom it is their nearest Hertfordshire maintained school or academy that is non-faith, co-educational and non-partially selective.

-Rule 6: Children living in the priority area who live nearest to the school.

-Rule 7: Children living outside the priority area on the basis of distance, with those living nearest to the school given priority.
+- Rule 3:SiblingChildren who have a sibling at the school at the time of application, unless the sibling is in the last year of the normal age-range of the school (ie Year 13). - Rule 4: Children of staff - Rule 5: Children living in the priority area for whom it is their nearest Hertfordshire maintained school or academy that is non-faith, co-educational and non-partially selective. - Rule 6: Children living in the priority area who live nearest to the school. - Rule 7: Children living outside the priority area on the basis of distance, with those living nearest to the school given priority.